wpanas/wpanas/README.md

 In my team we use [Kotlin coroutines], [Apache Kafka] & the [service mesh] to be more resilient and in alignment with the [reactive manifesto].

 I love to share my know-how with the community.
 Together with [Karol Teske] — the host of [Allegro Tech Live] — and [Adam Dudczak] — the facilitator of [GeeCon conference] — we organize [Jugademy] meetings.
 It’s a series of presentations created by experienced software engineers for IT newcomers.
+I'm one of the [Allegro Tech Blog] editors.
-I make [posts] of things that I find useful and worth spreading.
+I also make personal [posts] of things that I find useful and worth spreading.
 I am active at [LinkedIn] & [Twitter].

 🤖 My projects
 ===